Grey crowned crane standing among tall grass

 The climate and vegetation zones of Meru are similar to those of nearby Kilimanjaro: you have dense forest, followed by meadows, then giant lobelias and giant groundsels, and finally montane desert.
 Only the top zone of Kilimanjaro – which is an arctic world of ice fields and glaciers – is missing on Meru.

-Mt Meru is an excellent acclimatisation hike for those wanting to climb Mt Kilimanjaro.
+Mt Meru is an excellent acclimatisation or testing trek for those wanting to climb Mt Kilimanjaro afterwards or sometime in the future.
+Check out our four-day Meru package if you're interested.

 Mt Meru Tanzania